 - Malaria prevention

 Many trekkers love the physical and mental challenges because they do remove us from our comfort zone; they make us stop and think about the environment we are in, the pace of our lives, and the sacrifice of those who went before us.
-It can be quite emotional and life changing.
+Many find it to be a quite emotional and life-changing trek.